Kedarkantha: A dream trek

 This certainly is the most beautiful thing about treks.
 You have these stunning, sky-high mountains with alluring snowy peaks all around you—beautiful blue skies with clouds just a touch away.
 We spent the day witnessing the beautiful landscapes nature has to offer.

-I sat alone for some time to behold the captivating sceneries around me.
+Kedarkantha Base Camp 11500 ft.
+I sat alone for some time to behold the captivating scenery around me.
 Mountains, I feel have a sense of permanence about them.
 They are unaffected by time and space.
-They teach you a great many things but the most important of them being humility.
-You realize your insignificance and your mental prowess at the same instant.
+They teach you a great many things but the most important of them is humility.
+You realise your insignificance and your mental prowess at the same instant.
 They stand tall with all their grandeur yet are humble enough to let you conquer them.
 They teach you to be humble and kind.

 It began getting very cold and windy as we were climbing.
 The summit seemingly near was still far away.
 It was getting challenging to climb further as the trail had gotten very steep, and it was difficult to maintain balance because of the strong chilly winds.

-It started snowing just before we reached the campsite what more one could have asked for!
-It was turning out to be a dreamy trek.
+After the beautiful summit with TTH Trek Group, It started snowing just before we reached the campsite.
+What more could one have asked for?
+It turned out to be a dreamy trek.
 After scaling my first summit, I was treated to my first snowfall.
 It was beautiful beyond words.

 It took 4 hours for us to descend.
-I had successfully completed a summit trek.
+I had completed Kedarkantha summit trek.
 At that moment, I felt that I had accomplished something priceless.
-I am definitely going to cherish the memories of this trek for a lifetime.
+I am going to cherish the memories of this trek for a lifetime.
 There were times during the trek when I promised myself that I would never return to the mountains, but as they say, the mountains keep calling you back.
-As I write this, I have already planned my next Himalayan Hike 🙂
+As I write this, I have already planned my next Himalayan Hike🙂

 Written By: Siddhant Jain